 Passover is coming this weekend, so we wanted to share a classic matzo ball recipe for anyone who may be trying their hand and it for the first time or just needs a refresher.
+I learned this recipe through a matzo ball soup class taught by a Culinary Institute of America alumnus who went to Winston Churchill just like I did.
+I took this course during the first wave of COVID-19 when everyone was quarantined and zoom classes were at their height of popularity.
+Since then, I’ve made it countless times and each time it comes out perfectly and tastes delicious.
 Try it out using our fresh springtime vegetables like carrots, herbs, celery, and onions.

 8 cups of chicken stock (or vegetable)